Note: Individuals should not use this webpage. Individuals may Request a Review / File a Complaint.

 Health Information Act (HIA)

-It is mandatory for a custodian having individually identifying health information in its custody or control to notify the Commissioner, as soon as practicable, of a privacy breach if the custodian determines:
+It is mandatory for a custodian having individually identifying health information in its custody or control to notify the Commissioner, as soon as practicable, of a privacy breach if the custodian determines "there is a risk of harm to an individual as a result of the loss or unauthorized access or disclosure" (section 60.1(2)).

 Freedom of Information and Protection of Privacy Act (FOIP Act)

-Public bodies are not required by law to notify the Commissioner of a privacy breach; however, the OIPC advises public bodies to voluntarily report privacy breaches to the Commissioner.
+Public bodies are not required by law to notify the Commissioner of a privacy breach.
+The OIPC encourages public bodies to voluntarily report privacy breaches.